 - Personal Care + Cleaning Supplies: From refillable shampoo + conditioners at your local health food store to shampoo and conditioner soap bars, there are zero-waste options available without a traditional use-and-pitch bottle.
 Choose biodegradable formulas and, when possible, reusable packaging.
 Look for glass or aluminum/tin packaged options.

 - Supplements: Many supplements are packaged in plastic bottles.
 And whether these bottles are made from post-consumer-recycled material or not, they have varying degrees of recyclability in our current state-of-affairs (since China is no longer importing our plastic recyclables).
 Consider instead choosing supplements packaged in glass.
 While glass is heavier than plastic, it is durable and it protects the sensitive ingredients inside.
 Glass doesn’t off-gas, is completely inert, and when or if it ends up in our oceans, it provides a habitat for octopuses and other ocean creatures.
 When it decomposes from exposure, we get beautiful ocean glass!
 Plus, you can even re-use glass bottles in craft projects.
-Check out this video to learn more about recycling glass and for ideas to reuse your glass bottles.

 - Clothing: While convenient and inexpensive, synthetic fabrics can contaminate our waterways with microplastics each time they are washed — and some even require dry-cleaning.
 Dry cleaning services often introduce more contaminants and chemicals to our environment, and the plastic bags they use to protect your garments aren’t recyclable either.
 Consider instead adding items to your wardrobe that are made of natural fibers like cotton, linen, bamboo, hemp and wool.